apat7/BDPA-Hackathon/FIRESTORE_RULES_SETUP.md

 ### What These Rules Do:

 - **Users collection**: Users can only read/write their own user document
+- **User Jobs subcollection**: Users can create, read, update, and delete their own custom jobs
+- **Focused Positions subcollection**: Users can manage their own focused positions
 - **Positions collection**: Any authenticated user can:
   - Read positions (needed for the Target Positions page)
   - Create positions (needed for seeding)